 Replace Service Worker file for the new vendor: Service worker files are specific to each domain.
 When migrating: Replace the old service worker file to a new service worker file from a new vendor.

 At PushEngage, we call the service worker files as service-worker.js.
 At some other vendor, it may be called background-worker.js, or sw.js.
 The name differs but the functionality remains the same.
 Below is an example screenshot of service-worker.js file contents in PushEngage:

 Service worker files are placed in the root folder of your HTTPS website

 Conditions To Meet For Successful Migration

 Migration from old vendors to new vendors is possible if the below two conditions are met:

-Below table will show you all possibilities where migration can be successful.
+The below table will show you all the possibilities where migration can be successful.
 Consider https://example.com is your domain.

 |Subscription Obtained At||FCM Status||Migration Possible Or Not?|

 What is the Next Step in Migrating to PushEngage from other Push Notification Vendor?